trevorcampbell/subsampledposteriordb/README.md

 Because of how the subsampled posteriors are implemented (see below), `logp(x)` can be 10-10,000x faster than adding up all the individual `logp(x,i)` terms.
-**Do not use these Stan posteriors to compare subsampled methods to full-data methods.** This repository is meant to be used for comparing different methods on a single (subsampled or full-data) posterior from PosteriorDB.
+**Do not use these Stan posteriors to compare subsampled methods to full-data methods.** This repository is meant to be used for comparing different subsampling methods on a single subsampled posterior, or different full-data methods on a single full-data posterior.

 ## Basic Usage